gvenzl/oci-oracle-xe/ImageDetails.md

 * The rdbms/jlib directory has been removed (`$ORACLE_HOME/rdbms/jlib`)
 * The rdbms/public directory has been removed (`$ORACLE_HOME/rdbms/public`)
 * The rdbms/xml directory has been removed (`$ORACLE_HOME/rdbms/xml`)

+## Fast start image flavor (`*-faststart`)

+The `*-faststart` images contain already expanded database files inside the image.
+Their aim is to provide a faster container/database startup time by trading off on the image size.
+These images are larger on disk due to the non-compressed database files inside them.
+All the functionality provided by them are, however, identical to their non-faststart siblings.
+It is also important to understand that container images are, in general, always pulled/pushed compressed over the network.
+The compressed size is of these images is not substantially larger than the non-faststart images as the compression method inside the non-faststart images is fairly similar to the one used by the container runtime.
+Additionally, these images are based on the non-faststart images, meaning that they only add one additional layer on top of the non-faststart images with expanded database data files.
+This leads to two benefits:

+1. Only the third/additional layer needs to be pulled if the non-faststart images are already present on the system.
+2. Container runtimes are usually capable to pull multiple layers in parallel, meaning that the third layer will be pulled concurrently with the other layers.
+If there is enough network bandwidth available, the download time will not significantly increase compared to the non-faststart images.